 Is there any magic secret to gaining muscle mass?

 But here is the basis, which, followed correctly and persistently, will lead to you achieving your goals.

 In the gym world there is no magic, there is consistency.

 You need enough calories and macronutrients to gain muscle mass, but good nutrition is not enough.

-You need a good workout, you need to rest well and you need people to help you evolve.
+You need good training, you need to rest well and you need to have people who help you evolve.

-All of this done consistently, and in the long run, will bring excellent results.
+All this done consistently, and in the long term, will bring excellent results.